matthewlong29/PareAndFlourish_Site/_posts/2016-11-23-top-10-wines-budget.md

 image:
   teaser: top-ten-wines.jpg
   feature: top-ten-wines.jpg
-  alt: "Top 10 Wines on a Budget"

 tags: wine, wine list, top 10 wines under 15, kentucky wine, cheap wine, wine on a budget

-comments: true
 ---

 It’s that time of year again!
 No, not Christmas.
 The time of year when you can unapologetically buy wine in bulk for “the holidays.”
 You have a short window in November and December when no one can look twice when you buy a case from the liquor store.
 Not that we don’t support this at any point during the year.
 Christmas in July’s a thing, right?